Correction to: Weak product spaces of Dirichlet series

-The claim ``Since $1/(1+\tau^2)$ is a Muckenhoupt $A_q$-weight for all $q>1$\ldots'' on page 465 of \cite{BP16} is false.
-Consequently, Equation 17 is false and Theorem~8 is unsubstantiated.
-In this corrigendum we show that a version of Equation~17 holds for the Hardy spaces of Dirichlet series considered in \cite{BP16} and correct the proof of Theorem~8.
+Consequently, the use of the non-tangential maximal function in \cite{BP16} is incorrect, and Theorem~8 of \cite{BP16} is unsubstantiated.
+In this corrigendum we remedy the issue in the context of Hardy spaces of Dirichlet series, and thereby correct the proof of Theorem~8.
 These results will be presented as Theorem~A and B below.
-The same mistake is repeated in the lead-up to the proof of \cite[Theorem 5.1]{BPS19}, and this is also rectified by Theorem~A and Theorem~B.
+The same mistake as in \cite{BP16} is repeated in the lead-up to the proof of \cite[Theorem 5.1]{BPS19}, and this is also rectified by Theorem~A and Theorem~B.

 Unless otherwise stated, we retain the notation from \cite{BP16}.
 Specifically, we set $\Gamma_\tau = \{s=\sigma+it \,:\, |t-\tau|<\sigma\}$ for $\tau$ in $\mathbb{R}$ and consider the maximal function